dlgur1994/dlgur1994.github.io/_posts/2020-01-20-leetcode-1221-Split-a-String-in-Balanced-Strings.md

 ---
-title: "leetcode 1221 Split a String in Balanced Strings.py"
+title: "LeetCode 1221 Split a String in Balanced Strings.py"
 date: 2020-01-20 23:55:28 -0400
-categories: leetcode solution
+categories: LeetCode
 ---

 ## 1. What I learned